Azure-Samples/media-services-v3-dotnet/VideoAnalytics/VideoAndAudioAnalyzer/README.md

 # Video and audio analyzer

 This sample demonstrates how to analyze video and audio in a file.
-It show how to perform the following tasks:
+It shows how to perform the following tasks:
 1. Create a transform that uses a video analyzer preset
 1. Upload a video file to an input asset
 1. Submit an analyzer job